tedeh/jayson/README.md

 In addition to specific events that certain interfaces emit, all servers will emit the following events:

-* `request` Emitted when the server receives a request
+* `request` Emitted when the server receives an interpretable request.
+First argument is the request object.
-* `response` Emitted when the server is returning a response
+* `response` Emitted when the server is returning a response.
+First argument is the request object, the second is the response object.

 #### Server methods